Workplace Harassment: Everything You Need to Know

 - An employee filed a complaint stating that his boss made insulting remarks such as, “He looks like the kind of person who would bomb the Yankee Stadium.”
 A lawsuit followed and the company settled for $40,000.

 - The Vice President of a major corporation repeatedly sexually harassed a female employee for years by commenting on her physical appearance, making lewd remarks, and sending unwelcome phone calls and emails for years.
 After years of repeated harassment, the female employee filed a lawsuit and was awarded 7.5 million dollars.

 - An African-American employee endured a hostile work environment in which a co-worker routinely made racist slurs and circulated racist photos in the office.
 After filing a lawsuit and dealing with the matter in court, the jury found the co-worker guilty of racial harassment and awarded the victim $150,000.

 - An administrative assistant with a physical disability was subject to insensitive, harassing comments about her disability from two other co-workers.
 The harassment continued for months, with one of the employees at one point mocking the administrative assistant by mimicking her.

 - A man who works in an office setting happens to be Jewish and when his supervisor finds out, he is subjected to offensive Holocaust jokes and routinely mocked about money.

 Need additional information related to workplace harassment?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.